Anandgowda18/IrishMusicRNN/README.md

 Creating the Irish Music using RNN.

-Train an RNN model to learn patterns in the ABC music dataset.
+Train a RNN model to learn patterns in the ABC music dataset.
 Generate (by prediction) a new piece of music.